shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 19. [Type, Purpose, Illustration, Comments]

-⟶Rodzaj, Działanie, Ilustracja, Komentarz
+⟶[Rodzaj, Działanie, Ilustracja, Komentarz]

 20. [Max pooling, Average pooling, Each pooling operation selects the maximum value of the current view, Each pooling operation averages the values of the current view]

-⟶Max pooling, Average pooling, Wybiera największą wartość w polu widzenia filtra, Oblicza wartość średnią z wartości w polu widzenia flitra
+⟶[Max pooling, Average pooling, Wybiera największą wartość w polu widzenia filtra, Oblicza wartość średnią z wartości w polu widzenia flitra]

 21. [Preserves detected features, Most commonly used, Downsamples feature map, Used in LeNet]

-⟶Zachowuje wykryte cechy, Najczęściej używany, Próbkowanie w dół (downsampling) obrazu, Używany w LeNet
+⟶[Zachowuje wykryte cechy, Najczęściej używany, Próbkowanie w dół (downsampling) obrazu, Używany w LeNet]

 22. Fully Connected (FC) ― The fully connected layer (FC) operates on a flattened input where each input is connected to all neurons.
 If present, FC layers are usually found towards the end of CNN architectures and can be used to optimize objectives such as class scores.